WANT TO KNOW THE BEST MOUNTAINEERING BLOG?

-From their base in Italy, editors Vinico Stefanello, Nicholas Hobley and Nicola Tremolada bring mountaineering news from across Europe, with a particular focus on the dizzying Italian Dolomites, and the European Alps.
+From their base in Italy, editors Vinico Stefanello, Nicholas Hobley and Nicola Tremolada bring ice climbing and mountaineering news from across Europe, with a particular focus on the dizzying Italian Dolomites, and the European Alps.
 They regularly battle snow and ice and crazy winter conditions in pursuit of adventure in the mountains they call home.

 Four years ago Tom Smallwood left behind his suit, tie and bad office coffee, to quit the rat race and start indulging his passion for the mountains and inspiring others.
 Smallwood ploughed his energy into The Armchair Mountaineer, and within a year the blog had won Best Digital Production Award from the Outdoor Writers and Photographers Guild.

-Settle into the armchair for gear reviews, destination articles, interviews, mountain fact files and much more.
+Settle into the armchair for gear review , destination articles, interviews, mountain fact files and much more.